-Governmental activities increased the City's net position by \$2.8 million in fiscal year 2014-15, as compared to \$1.9 million in the prior fiscal year.
-Revenue increased by \$0.7 million and expenses, including transfers, decreased by \$0.2 million.
-Key elements of this change, as illustrated in Table 2 above, include a reduction in public safety and general government expenses, largely as a result of the implementation of GASB Statement 68, and an increase in transfers to business type activities.
+Governmental activities decreased the City's net position by \$3.6 million in fiscal year 2015-16, as compared to an increase of \$2.8 million in the prior fiscal year.
+Revenue increased by \$1.7 million and expenses, excluding transfers, increased by \$9.6 million.
+Key elements of this change, as illustrated in Table 2 above, are primarily the result of the change in the net pension liability due to the implementation of GASB Statement 68.